 What about you?
-What’s your top priority when looking for a new job - fulfilment or income?
+What is your top priority when looking for a new job - fulfilment or income?
 How hard or easy is it to strike a balance between these two?

-Michael Schramm warns that "Money doesn’t buy happiness" is wrong
+Michael Schramm warns that "Money does not buy happiness" is wrong

-For the record, Michael Schramm (he writes about all things finance) is someone who experienced legit poverty and knows that feeling when freed from financial troubles, all the anxiety melts away and you’re finally able to focus on things other than money.
+For the record, Michael Schramm (he writes about all things finance) is someone who experiences legit poverty and knows how to freed from financial troubles, all the anxiety melts away.

-As a child and young adult, he was used to living a low-income lifestyle which revolved around never-ending financial constraints.
-His family couldn’t afford to buy green bell peppers and carefully counted every cent.
+As a child and young adult, he was used to living a low-income lifestyle that revolved around never-ending financial constraints.
+His family could not afford to buy green bell peppers and carefully counted every cent.
 Simply put, being broke is stressful.

 He thinks that "it's a half-truth at best and an outright lie at worst.
 Money and happiness are bound to each other.
-Struggling to pay your bills, save for emergencies, and invest in your future shouldn’t be glorified as a sacrifice made by those living for a higher purpose.
+Struggling to pay your bills, save for emergencies, and invest in your future should not be glorified as a sacrifice.
 It's hazardous to buy into this mentality, especially if you're looking for a job. "

-Studies prove there’s a connection between happiness and income
+Studies prove that there is a connection between happiness and income

 Up to $ 75,000, of course.
 According to the research team from the department of psychological sciences at Purdue University, negative emotions decrease at a steady rate until income reaches a benchmark of about $ 75,000 a year per person.
-And this is not the only study that found that income and well-being are directly proportional, there are numerous others.
+And this is not an exclusive proportion, there are numerous others.

-However, not having enough money is often regarded as a virtue, especially among artistic and scientific circles.
+However, not having enough money is often a virtue, especially between artistic and scientific circles.

-Happiness goes hand in hand with income because it allows you to invest in other areas of your life, such as health, hobbies, friends and relationships.
+Happiness goes hand in hand with income because it allows you to invest in other areas of life, such as health, hobbies, friends and relationships.
 For instance, you'll be in better health if you can afford good medical care, access to sports facilities and high-quality food.
-Friendships are also easier to maintain when you can afford to spend some portion of your income on non-essentials (movies, eating out, etc.).
-And your love relationships will benefit, too - a study by Kansas State University found that arguments over money were the greatest predictor of divorce.
+Friendships are also easier to maintain when you can afford some portion of your income on non-essentials (movies, eating out, etc.).
+And your love relationships will benefit, too - a study by Kansas State University that arguments about money were the greatest predictor of divorce.